juanibiapina/gob/README.md

 # Usage overview
 gob

-# Add a background job
-gob add -- python -m http.server 8000

 # Run a command and wait for it to complete
 gob run make test
+gob run pnpm --filter web typecheck

+# Add a background job (for long-running processes)
+gob add python -m http.server 8000

 # List all jobs
 gob list